glennto/LH_Project/README.txt

 	5. Project addendum/errata information described in
 	LH_Addendum.md

-No operations manual other than item 2 above is provided.
+No operations manual other than item 2 above is provided

 HARDWARE REQUIREMENTS